 Detroit is the most populous city in the state of Michigan and has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s automotive, music, art and design scenes.

-Known as the Motor City, it is the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants like General Motors, Ford, and Chrysler.
-Aside from this, other big sectors include general manufacturing, technology, finance and healthcare.
+The metro is still the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants such as General Motors, Ford and Chrysler.
+Aside from this, other large sectors include general manufacturing, technology, finance and healthcare.

 Expats skilled in manufacturing, finance, IT, tourism, healthcare and exporting will find ample employment opportunities.
 The city’s automotive heritage is also still in high gear, offering ex-pats with experience in car manufacturing many great jobs.

 Accommodation in Detroit is some of the most affordable in the US.
 Many newcomers choose to buy given the low property prices and the revitalisation of the city.
 With a range of freestanding houses and affordable apartments, the city truly has something for everyone.

 Although the city’s public transport systems aren’t as extensive as other US metros, the mix of buses, trains and the tram system can take any commuter almost anywhere in the city.
 Taxis are also an effective way of getting around in Detroit, and cycling is a highly popular method of getting from point A to B. Most residents own a car, though road maintenance is almost a constant struggle with the varied weather patterns.

 As in the rest of Michigan, low-income residents of Detroit may qualify for the Medicaid healthcare programme.
 This service provides either free or subsidised health insurance to those in need, but ex-pats will generally not be eligible.
 Healthcare facilities are generally of high quality in the city, but access to these services may be disparate between rich and poor neighbourhoods.